Suffolk Inclusive Growth Investment Fund

-The fund is open to projects which address the significant impact of COVID 19 on Suffolk’s businesses, employees, and our local economy.
-Projects must be sponsored by either a Suffolk local authority and / or NALEP.
+The fund is open to projects which address the significant impact of Covid-19 on Suffolk’s businesses, employees, and our local economy.
+Projects must be sponsored by either a Suffolk local authority and / or the New Anglia LEP.

-Suffolk Growth are pleased to confirm a total of £278,800 has been awarded to four projects in Round 3 of the programme.
+Suffolk Growth are pleased to confirm a total of £310,000 has been awarded to three projects in Round 4 of the programme.

 The successful projects from Round 3 are (announced 12/7/21):

 A community partnership-led regeneration of land and community church hall close to Leiston town centre and high street, along with a cultural and leisure activities programme for visitors and residents.
 The land will be transformed into a community garden and recreation amenity that will provide an attractive open thoroughfare between the High Street, retail, and the town’s principal car park.